Frapais/Sprig-ESP32/README.md

-# Sprig-C3 ESP32 Development Board
+# Sprig ESP32 Development Board
 This is the repository of my **Sprig-C3** project, which includes an ESP32 development board I made to simplify the creation of small battery-powered devices for use with Home Assistant and ESPHome.
 | <img src="PCB/image8.png" alt="Photo 1" width="600"/> | <img src="PCB/image3.png" alt="Photo 2" width="600"/> |
 |-------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|